-When catastrophe strikes (whether it’s life-altering big or even as small as spilling tea all over your desk), before you react, take a moment to connect to your breath.
+When catastrophe strikes (whether it’s life-alteringly big or even as small as spilling tea all over your desk), take a moment to connect to your breath before you react.

-Try a 4-7-8 breath: Breathe in through your nose for 4 seconds, hold for 7, then release through pursed lips for 8 seconds.
+Try a 4-7-8 breath: Breathe in through your nose for four seconds, hold for seven, then release through pursed lips for eight seconds.

 There are many, many complex and potentially disappointing things in the world, but just for a few seconds, all you have to do is focus on breathing in and out.

 If you want to accept your reality, a useful tool is wholeheartedly existing in your current reality.
 For a large part of the day, I find myself mentally drifting off into foreign lands.
 When I center myself in the present, it is far easier for me to accept my immediate world.

 Try to watch your feelings, your state and your thoughts from the perspective of an observer.
 Without judging your reactions to the situation, allow yourself to simply be there with those feelings like you would notice a different shade of color painted on a wall.

 Maybe the color is a little uncomfortable on the eyes, but take a minute to look at it without running to buy a new palette just yet.